Skelid Side Effects

 Generic Name: tiludronate

-Note: This document contains side effect information about tiludronate.
-Some of the dosage forms listed on this page may not apply to the brand name Skelid.
+Note: This page contains side effects data for the generic drug tiludronate.
+It is possible that some of the dosage forms included below may not apply to the brand name Skelid.

 For the Consumer